 Prenatal visits are a great way for us to check in during pregnancy in person.
 Prenatal visits are designed for you to talk about what is going on - trouble sleeping, pregnancy concerns, expectations from others, getting from 0 weeks to 40 weeks can be draining.
 Let's talk through all of it and help you determine what is best for you and your family not others.

-I typically recommend getting together around 24-28 weeks and again at 32-36 just to review everything.
-I will come to you or we can meet up anywhere (bonus points if it's a Starbucks).
+We typically recommend getting together around 24-28 weeks and again at 32-36 just to review everything. we will come to you or we can meet up anywhere (bonus points if it's a Starbucks).

 Customized Birth Planning

-You have options when it comes to how your birth and this is important to know.
+You have options when it comes to how you birth and this is important to know.
 You do not have to have medication, you do not have to lay on your back for birth, you can delay cord clamping, you can have skin to skin contact.
-Your birth is one of the more intimate moments of your life and your birth plan should reflect that.
+Your birth is one of the most intimate moments of your life and your birth plan should reflect what you want.

 In Home Childbirth Class

-After helping many families who took group childbirth classes in a hospital setting, I found that many families didn't learn what I wanted them to know about birth; included that there are better positions to labor in than on your baby that will help baby come out faster.
-WIth this in mind, I set out to become a Certified Childbirth Educator and created my own curriculum as a base for each childbirth class.
+After helping many families who took group childbirth classes in a hospital setting, we found that many families didn't learn what we wanted them to know about birth; including that there are better positions to labor in than on your baby that will help baby come out faster.
+WIth this in mind, we set out to become a Certified Childbirth Educators and created our own curriculum as a base for each childbirth class.